27 Feb The Free Plugins Every WordPress Site Needs to Avoid Disaster

 As the internet gets more advanced, people’s expectations are rising, so they don’t want to visit a website that takes too long to load.
 There’s no definite amount of seconds users expect a website to load, but a survey showed that 47% of visitors expect a website to load in 2 seconds.

 That could mean that 47% of visitors could be abandoning your website because it’s too slow for them.
 Yet again, there’s a plugin that can fix this issue, called BJ Lazy Load.
 As images are likely to be the main thing slowing down your website, it turns every single image on your website into a placeholder, and the image is loaded when it is close to being viewed. i.e. an image doesn’t load instantly if it’s right at the bottom of the homepage and the user has just clicked onto the page, but loads when the user is close to scrolling onto it.
+Additionally, you may want to use Shortpixel Image Optimizer to optimise your images, which can compress JPG, PNG, GIF images and will optimise your images automatically when you upload them to the site.

 So that your WordPress site avoids disaster, you need a security plugin, contact form backup plugin, update alert plugin, website backup plugin, and speed plugin.
 These plugins will ensure that your website is optimised for maximum performance and nothing slips through the cracks.